0xM4hm0ud/CTF-Writeups/ictf/round_21/date3/README.md

 io.interactive()
 ```

-And we got a shell:
+And we got a shell and the flag:

 ![img](images/flag.jpg)